Totoual/oef-sdk-python/docs/source/user/quickstart.rst

 When the ``client_agent`` receives a search result from the OEF, the ``on_search_result`` method is executed.

-* execute both agents concurrently
+* Execute both agents concurrently

 .. code-block:: python